TerisaManuel/Tech-Background/README.md

 A Cook Island woman born and raised in Auckland, NZ.
 I come from a hospitality background — and I made a deliberate decision to pivot into tech.
 Not because it was easy, but because I wanted to challenge myself, grow in a real direction, and build a career I'm genuinely excited about.

 I got into IT because I love helping people and I love solving problems.
-Those two things have always been my thing — whether it was behind a bar or now behind a screen.
+Those two things have always been my thing,  whether it was behind a bar or now behind a screen.

 > *"The moment IT really clicked for me was sitting in class, staring at a problem I had no idea how to solve — and then figuring it out anyway.
 That feeling?
 That is exactly why I am here."*